copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 |                         |             | `unique_until`           | `TIMESTAMP NULL` | null          |

 Uniqueness can be enforced across the entire system, preventing jobs with the same key from being inserted into the queue.
-If `deduplicationKey` is set, `deduplicationDuration` must also be set, indicating period of time which the uniqueness is considered in "cooldown".
+If `deduplicationKey` is set, `deduplicationDuration` must also be set, indicating the period of time which the uniqueness is considered in "cooldown".
 As long as a job is currently in `Pending`, `Running`, or `Cooldown` states, another job cannot be inserted into the queue with the same `deduplicationKey`.
-This is useful for situations like debouncing jobs inserted into the job on a schedule, so you don't need to do synchronization between multiple pods each running and inserting jobs on a schedule in parallel.
+This is useful for situations like debouncing jobs inserted into the job on a schedule, so you don't need to do synchronization between multiple containers each running and inserting jobs on a schedule in parallel.

 Jobs are unique from `run_at + deduplication_duration`, set in the `unique_until` column at the time of job creation.